gloebit/gloebit.github.io/blog/_posts/2015-03-23-Currency-Terminology.md

 **"Virtual currency, digital currency, Crypto-currency, Bitcoin... these are all the same thing, right?"**

 This question has arisen in some form in almost every interview, advising session, talk, or just plain conversation in which I've partaken regarding [Gloebit](https://www.gloebit.com/) and the field of [FinTech](http://en.wikipedia.org/wiki/Financial_technology) (financial technology).
 My answer has always been **"No!"**, but industry consensus has been lacking on some specifics of the terminology.
-My goal here is to educate where consensus exists and promote some concepts toward consesus.
+My goal here is to educate where consensus exists and promote some concepts toward consensus.

 <!--end_excerpt-->